EnergySystemsModellingLab/MUSE_OS/docs/inputs/technodata.rst

    Capref is decided by the modeller before filling the input data files.

 MaxCapacityAddition
-   represents the maximum addition of installed capacity per technology, region, year.
+   represents the maximum addition of installed capacity per technology, per year in a period, per region.

 MaxCapacityGrowth
-   represents the maximum growth in capacity as a fraction of the installed capacity per technology, region and year.
+   represents the percentage growth per year based on the available stock in a year, per region and technology.

 TotalCapacityLimit
    represents the total capacity limit per technology, region and year.